 Teams must focus primarily on the work that is currently being done.
 Many started tasks are not recommended.

-At regular intervals, the team considers how to become more productive and adjust their actions appropriately.
+At regular intervals, the team gathers and discusses how to become more productive and adjust their actions appropriately.

 Teams need to be self-organizing, responsible, and disciplined because, in Agile principles, this is the most crucial element to success.